6 Times Trump Derailed His Own Infrastructure Plan

 Defending White Supremacists During Another Infrastructure Pitch

 One of the most appalling moments of Trump’s presidency (so far) came during a press conference that was supposed to be about his plan to rebuild America.
-Though he made three requests for infrastructure questions, most of the questions the president answered in the lobby of Trump Tower on August 15 were about his incendiary comments on the violence at white supremacist rallies in Charlottesville, Virginia days earlier.
+Though he made three requests for infrastructure questions, most of the questions the president answered in the lobby of Trump Tower on August 15 were about his incendiary comments on the violence at white-supremacist rallies in Charlottesville, Virginia, days earlier.

 The most memorable line from the event had nothing to do with fixing our transit systems: “You have some very bad people in that group, but you also had people that were very fine people on both sides.